 - How many average days of sunshine are there in your area?

 There is a common misconception for homes in an area with frequent severe and/or cloudy weather that solar energy is unavailable.
-The truth is, solar energy is most definitely available – but more panels may be needed – or an energy storage system that will store solar power via a rechargeable battery system.
+The truth is, solar energy is most definitely available – but more panels may be needed – or an energy storage system such as a battery storage unit that will store solar power via a rechargeable battery system.
 This system will automatically turn itself on if there is not enough active solar energy available.

 WHY NOT FACE THE ROOF IN THE DIRECTION OF THE SUN?